llamafilm/tesla-http-proxy-addon/tesla_http_proxy/DOCS.md

 - Make sure to read open discussions to see if anyone has similar problems to you.

+- Make sure to delete all the old files generated (both for certificates and Tesla HTTP Proxy under shared/tesla) when changing configuration, then rebuild them

 ## Additional notes

 ### Tested with